In This Article

 Just like your body’s sleep-wake cycle, your gut has its rhythm, too.
 Disrupting this rhythm may have damaging effects on the bacteria in your gut.

 A study conducted in 2016 revealed that sleep deprivation causes changes in the gut microbiome.
 There was an increase in the number of bacteria linked with:

-In the gut microbiome, stress alters the normal balance of good and bad bacteria.
-It also reduces blood flow, and increases sensitivity to the gut.
+Stress alters the normal balance of good and bad bacteria in your gut microbiome.
+It also reduces blood flow and may cause gut inflammation.

 Stress can set off or worsen your digestive symptoms.